The Digital Reader

-Dorchester Press are committing PIRACY
+Dorchester Press is committing PIRACY

-Dorchester are a small to medium size publisher who have been having financial difficulties for the past year (or so).
+Dorchester is a small to medium size publisher who have been having financial difficulties for the past year (or so).
 As part of a move to stave off bankruptcy, in the past couple months they’ve reduced staff, announced plans to go digital only, and they’ve dropped a number of authors.

 There’s a problem with that last one.
 They’re still selling ebooks for a couple authors they dropped (even though Dorchester sent the appropriate paperwork to the respective agents).

-Dorchester are committing PIRACY.
+Dorchester is committing PIRACY.

 You can get the full story over at SBTB.